 He led daring raids against British warships and forts along the British coast.
 Once, he sailed to Scotland to abduct the earl of Selkrk so he could exchange him for patriot prisoners.
 He didn’t find the earl, but he stole all his silver, including his wife’s teapot with her breakfast tea still in it.

-As commander of the Bonhomme Richard, John Paul Jones uttered his most famous words in the battle with the HMS Serapis.
+As commander of the Bonhomme Richard, Jones uttered his most famous words in the battle with the HMS Serapis.
 When the Bonhomme Richard began taking on water and fires broke out on board, the British commander asked Jones to surrender.
 Jones replied, “I have not yet begun to fight!”